AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 .

-Under these circumstances, the accommodation provider is liable for valuables, money and
+Under these circumstances, the accommodation provider is liable for valuables, money, and

-securities up to a maximum amount of € 550.00, unless he has taken these
+securities up to a maximum amount of €550.00, unless he has taken these

 damage was caused by himself or his employees and he is therefore

-The safekeeping of valuables, money and securities may be refused,
+The safekeeping of valuables, money, and securities may be refused,

-accommodation establishment.
-(In particular §§ 970 ff.
+.
+(In particular, §§ 970 ff.

 ABGB.)